 There are a few additional packages that will need to be installed to allow you to boot the minimal system.
-Some of these packages will be installed onto root or in /usr on the CLFS partition (\${CLFS}/bin, \${CLFS}/usr/bin, etc...), rather than /tools, using the "DESTDIR" option with make.
-This will require the clfs user to have write access to the rest of the CLFS partition, so you will need to temporarily change the ownership of \${CLFS} to the clfs user.
+Some of these packages will be installed onto the root or in /usr on the CLFS partition (\$CLFS/bin, \$CLFS/usr/lib, etc...), rather than /tools, using the "DESTDIR" option with make.
+This will require the clfs user to have write access to the rest of the \$CLFS partition, so you will need to temporarily change the ownership of \$CLFS to the clfs user.
 Run the following command as root:

-chown -v clfs \${CLFS}
+chown -v clfs \$CLFS